PlanetSurgery/FoundRelics/README.md

 ![alt text](https://i.ibb.co/C5ZpZLVC/Lost-Relics-3-8-2025-10-17-56-AM-removebg-preview-1.png)

 ### Setup Instructions
+   *Tip: This currently uses Python310.
+Edit setup and run batch files to change (I'll add a version check later.)
-   *Tip: This tool is still a WIP, so you may run into issues during setup and use.
+    This tool is still a WIP, so you may run into issues during setup and use.
     This is not fully tested.
 Some items do not work.
     Playing TD or DN after fighting boss will bug out item & run counts at this moment; please play an adventure map in between.
     Run Time and the "Earned" labels are being worked on.